 Most students receive a tuition waiver.

-All prospective applicants should note that the Department of Psychology is offering a Ph.D.
-Program only and does not consider applicants pursuing a terminal Master's degree.
+All prospective applicants should note that the Department of Psychological Sciences is offering a Ph.D.
+Program only and does not consider applicants pursuing a terminal Master's degree, except for students enrolled in our professional master's program in Human-Computer Interaction & Human Factors.
 While the department does not offer a Master's Degree track, students typically earn one as they progress toward the Ph.D.

 NOTE: Our department does not offer programs in clinical, counseling, educational or school psychology.